riolet/rix/README.md

 ```
 #point = Point x, y
 ```
-Identifiers have their type inferred if they are marked as new with "#".
+Identifiers have their category inferred if they are marked as new with "#".
 Their types cannot be changed once set.
-In the above example, `point` gets type `Point`.
+In the above example, `point` gets category `Point`.

 * Ritchie tries to follow English linguistic constructs, so, most of Ritchie language expressions take the form: